ntustison/PaperANTsX/Text/discussion.md

 generated using the FreeSurfer stream, deep learning-based brain segmentation employed DeepSCAN [@deepscan] (in-house software), and cortical thickness estimation [@Das:2009aa] was generated using the ANTs toolkit.
-The interested reader must also ensure the consistency of the input/output interface between packages (a task for which the Nipype development team is quite familiar.)}
+The interested researcher must ensure the consistency of the input/output interface between packages (a task for which the Nipype development team is quite familiar.)

 \textcolor{blue}{
 Although potentially advantageous in terms of such issues as computational